aristanetworks/anta/docs/advanced_usages/custom-tests.md

 Import [anta.models.AntaTest](../api/models.md#anta.models.AntaTest) and define your own class.
 Define the mandatory class attributes using [anta.models.AntaCommand](../api/models.md#anta.models.AntaCommand), [anta.models.AntaTemplate](../api/models.md#anta.models.AntaTemplate) or both.

+!!! info
+    Caching can be disabled per `AntaCommand` or `AntaTemplate` by setting the `use_cache` argument to `False`.
+For more details about how caching is implemented in ANTA, please refer to [Caching in ANTA](../advanced_usages/caching.md).

 ```python
 from anta.models import AntaTest, AntaCommand, AntaTemplate